transparency-dev/merkle/docs/compact_ranges.md

 ## Merkle Tree Proofs

-A compact range `[L, R)`, if represented by the cryptographic hashes of the corresponding nodes, can be considered as a commitment to the containment of the range.
+A compact range `[L, R)`, if represented by the cryptographic hashes of the corresponding nodes, can be considered a commitment to the contents of the leaves in this range.
 The ability to merge compact ranges is effectively the ability to merge commitments.

 ### Inclusion Proofs Revisited